Remembering the Service of Sheriff Sam du Pont

 A formally trained local officer was something of a rarity at that time.
 Rookies were typically given a stick, handcuffs, badge, and gun and told to hit the road.

 “Perhaps I had a little different approach. . . ,” he explained to the Washington Post.
-We needed “a more professional approach and so we won better salaries” for the deputies and improved jail conditions.
+We needed “a more professional approach, and so we won better salaries” for the deputies and improved jail conditions.
 The inmates appreciated their new keeper.
-One man serving time for assaulting his wife told the Washington post.
+One man serving time for assaulting his wife told the Washington Post.
 “He’s just like another guy.
 Most of the prisoners like him.
 He’s fair.”

 Du Pont didn’t like to talk about his family history, reporters often observed, preferring instead to discuss what he was doing to protect and serve the citizens.
 The most serious problem was living down his name, the New York Times thought.
 Many county residents feared that the Wilmington Du Ponts were trying to take over.
-Others worried that he was going to use the office as a platform to climb higher in politics.
+Others worried that he would use the office as a platform to climb higher in politics.
 “But he didn’t want to write laws like his cousin (Rep. Pierre du Pont).”

 No du Pont had considered this line of work before, according to the Washington Post.
-They had enacted laws as U.S. Senators, administered them as commissioners of various agencies, interpreted them as judges, but this wasn’t for Sam.
+They had enacted laws as U.S. Senators, administered them as commissioners of various agencies, and interpreted them as judges, but this wasn’t for Sam.
 “I never really wanted a desk job.
 Never had a lot of desire to go with the company.
 I’m proud of my heritage, but it’s not my bag,” he told the reporter.

 Sheriff du Pont served the citizens of Cecil County during a period when the criminal justice system had to evolve to deal with the challenges of a troubled decade, the 1960s.
 He worked hard fighting crime and fighting for a few thousand more dollars at budget time.
-He could have spent leisure time on his estate on the Sassafras River, flown his plane, piloted his tug and other boats, worked with thoroughbred horses, or looked after business in about anyway he wanted.
+He could have spent leisure time on his estate on the Sassafras River, flown his plane, piloted his tug and other boats, worked with thoroughbred horses, or looked after business in about any way he wanted.

 A gentleman sheriff named Du Pont

-source: Washington Post, May 27 1971
+(source: Washington Post, May 27, 1971)

 6 Replies to “Remembering the Service of Sheriff Sam du Pont”